MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Search/New-MgSearchQna.md

     - `[Keywords <String[]>]`: A collection of keywords used to trigger the search answer.
     - `[MatchSimilarKeywords <Boolean?>]`: If true, indicates that the search term contains similar words to the keywords that should trigger the search answer.
     - `[ReservedKeywords <String[]>]`: Unique keywords that will guarantee the search answer is triggered.
   - `[LanguageTags <String[]>]`: A list of language names that are geographically specific and that this QnA can be viewed in.
-Each language tag value follows the pattern {language}-{REGION}.
-As an example, en-US is English as used in the United States.
+Each language tag value follows the pattern {language}-{region}.
+As an example, en-us is English as used in the United States.
 See supported language tags for the list of possible values.
-  - `[Platforms <String[]>]`: List of devices and operating systems able to view this qna.
+  - `[Platforms <DevicePlatformType[]>]`: List of devices and operating systems able to view this qna.
 Possible values are: unknown, android, androidForWork, ios, macOS, windowsPhone81, windowsPhone81AndLater, windows10AndLater, androidWorkProfile, androidASOP.
   - `[State <String>]`: answerState
   - `[TargetedVariations <IMicrosoftGraphSearchAnswerVariant[]>]`: Variations of a qna for different countries or devices.
 Use when you need to show different content to users based on their device, country/region, or both.
 The date and group settings will apply to all variations.
     - `[Description <String>]`: Answer variation description shown on search results page.
     - `[DisplayName <String>]`: Answer variation name displayed in search results.
     - `[LanguageTag <String>]`:
-    - `[Platform <String>]`: Supported platform types.
+    - `[Platform <DevicePlatformType?>]`: Supported platform types.
     - `[WebUrl <String>]`: Answer variation URL link.
 When users click this answer variation in search results, they will go to this URL.

-KEYWORDS `<IMicrosoftGraphSearchAnswerKeyword>`: answerKeyword
+KEYWORDS <IMicrosoftGraphSearchAnswerKeyword>: answerKeyword
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Keywords <String[]>]`: A collection of keywords used to trigger the search answer.
   - `[MatchSimilarKeywords <Boolean?>]`: If true, indicates that the search term contains similar words to the keywords that should trigger the search answer.
   - `[ReservedKeywords <String[]>]`: Unique keywords that will guarantee the search answer is triggered.

-LASTMODIFIEDBY `<IMicrosoftGraphSearchIdentitySet>`: identitySet
+LASTMODIFIEDBY <IMicrosoftGraphSearchIdentitySet>: identitySet
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Application <IMicrosoftGraphSearchIdentity>]`: identity
     - `[(Any) <Object>]`: This indicates any property can be added to this object.